ChromatixAU/eslint-config-chromatix/README.md

 * Using locally?
   Add `"lint:js": "eslint \"**/*.js\""` to your `package.json`'s `"scripts"` section, then run `yarn lint:js`

+### Additional Tips

+* Outputting code coverage reports with Jest?
+Add `--ignore-pattern coverage/` to your `eslint` command.
+* Want ESLint to list the filenames it is linting, even if everything passes?
+Add `set DEBUG=eslint:cli-engine && ` _before_ your `eslint` command.

 ## See also

 * [stylelint-config-chromatix](https://github.com/ChromatixAU/stylelint-config-chromatix)